InstaWP/iwp-waas-integration/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Added: Auto cancel subscription if order is cancelled in WooCommerce.
+* Added: Auto cancel subscription if order is revoked in Easy Digital Downloads.
+* Added: Auto cancel subscription if order items are revoked individually in SureCart.
+* Added: Shortcode for WooCommerce -> `[instawp_waas_wc_links order_id="2"]`.
+* Fixed: Email not sending if Send from app option is checked in WooCommerce.
+* Fixed: Email not working in Easy Digital Downloads.

 = 1.0.3 =

-* Fixed SureCart email not sending.
+* Fixed: SureCart email not sending.

 = 1.0.2 =

-* Added Easy Digital Downloads Support.
+* Added: Easy Digital Downloads Support.

 = 1.0.1 =

-* Added Updater
+* Added: Updater
-* Fix Production URL
+* Fixed: Production URL

 = 1.0.0 =